craftWolf/IntelliJ_Toy_Plugin/README.md

 2) Make sure the java file you want is opened and you are inside the editor
 3) Go to Tools -> Statistic Report;
     - Alternatively, you can press `Ctrl+Alt+M, S`
-4) Your report will be generated inside the `/statisticReport` folder (in the root of your project)
+4) Your report will be generated inside the `/statisticReport` folder (from the root of your project)

 ### Run without installation